fhirschmann/penchy/docs/job.rst

 PenchY comes with :class:`~penchy.jobs.hooks.ExecuteHook`, which is a simple Hook that is supposed to make the exeuction of programs easier.
-It allows you to pass a command along with it's arguments which will get started before the exeuction and terminated afterwards (if neccessary)::
+It allows you to pass a command along with it's arguments, which will get started before the exeuction and terminated afterwards (if neccessary)::